-Lisbon is a city that offers various museums to tourists that visit it, but it’s almost impossible to visit all of them during a stay of only a few days.
+Lisbon is a city that has several museums for the tourists to visit, but it’s almost impossible to visit all of them during a stay of only a few days.
 But don’t worry, in this article you will find the 10 Lisbon museums which you shouldn’t miss and, thus, you will also be getting to know better this magnificent city.

-Check below our top 10 of Lisbon Museums:
+Check below my top 10 of Lisbon Museums:

 1. Museum of Lisbon